sandeepcheruku/python_programs/README.md

-# python_programs
+# Python Program
-This repository has some of the python programs that I developed, mainly covering alogrithms and data structures
+This repository has some of the python programs that I developed, mainly covering alogrithms and data structures.